Children's Services Practice Notes — Return to homepage

 Click here to read more about tools supporting the implementation of practice standards.

-Structured Decision Making (SDM) tools are evidence-based assessments and protocols that guide and inform child welfare decisions.
-SDM tools promote consistency, objectivity, and alignment with best practices.
-Counties are actively implementing the following revised SDM tools: Screening and Response, Safety Assessment, Family Risk Assessment of Child Abuse/Neglect, and the Family Strengths and Needs Assessment, a component of which is a new Child Strengths and Needs Assessment.
+Structured Decision Making (SDM) tools are evidence-based assessments and protocols that guide and inform child welfare decisions, promoting consistency, objectivity, and alignment with best practices.
+Counties are actively implementing revised SDM tools including Screening and Response, Safety Assessment, Family Risk Assessment, and the Family Strengths and Needs Assessment.

-Safety Organized Practice (SOP) supports the implementation of the practice standards and SDM tools by providing a consistent framework that engages families as partners in building safety.
+Safety Organized Practice (SOP) supports the implementation of both the practice standards and SDM tools by providing a consistent framework that engages families as partners in building safety.
 SOP has three major objectives: (1) developing good working relationships, (2) using SDM tools and critical thinking, and (3) building collaborative plans that enhance daily child safety.
-Like the practice standards, SOP emphasizes plain, transparent language so that families, children, and professionals all understand what has happened, what is currently being assessed, and what needs to change.

 SOP Tools